+As frequent flyers ourselves, we jumped at the opportunity to work with Panasonic Avionics on some virtual blue-sky thinking.
 With wireless capabilities ever-expanding, we determined that personal tablets – either the flyers or a loaned tablet from the flight crew – would replace the standard back-of-seat, or worse yet, ceiling drop, entertainment consoles.
-Cloud-based data and push updates would be initiated at the start of the flight, allowing travelers to stream flight-specific content, entertainment in the form of movies, tv shows, magazines, and beloved in-flight catalogs (everyone needs a NFL Wine Shoe Holder!).
-Flyers can even order food and drinks directly from their device, no waiting for the cart to painstakingly roll its way to you.
+Cloud-based data and push updates would be initiated at the start of the flight, allowing travelers to stream flight-specific content, entertainment in the form of movies, TV shows, magazines, etc. Flyers can ever order food and drinks directly from their device, as well book hotel and restaurant reservations for their final destination.